rishabh-khurana/ioT-BankingApp/README.md

 <img src="images/Screenshot_1.png" width="250" height="420">

 ### Step 2 - Customer Selects the Service

+Once the user selects the service and click on the button below, the app prompts the user to switch on the bluetooth and starts watching for a beacon in close range.
+Once a beacon is detected the application sends a get request to the ticketing API and waits for a response.
+If a response is received , the application opens the next view to display the Kiosk and ticket details.

 <img src="images/Screenshot_2.png" width="250" height="420">

 ### Step 3 - Customer Receives the ticket Number